 Recall that $(A,{\cdot\, },\circ)$ is said to be a \emph{two-sided skew brace} if

 also holds for all $a,b,c\in A$.
 In this case, we have

 analogous to the first identity in the Lemma \ref{formulas1}.
-We can then prove (b),(c) using the same argument as in (a) without the condition (i) or (ii).
+We can then use the same argument as in (a) to prove (b) without having to assume that $X\subseteq Y$.
 We do not need this fact but we mention it here for completeness. \end{remark}

-We shall only apply Proposition \ref{prop:gen}(b),(c) when $X \subseteq Y$.
-In this case, the conditions (i),(ii) can actually be dropped.